Wednesday (Stride for Life) Walks 2020

 Refreshments There will be time for a coffee and chat at the end of each walk, but participants are responsible for bringing their own meals or snacks during the walk if these are required.

 Charges There is a fee of £5 per event per independent person.
-For this fee participants have the use of Blairgowrie Town Hall, tea/coffee and transport as appropriate.
+For this fee participants have the use of the Parish Church Hall, tea/coffee and transport as appropriate.
 Carers accompanying a vulnerable person only pay £1 per walk.
 Children of pre-school age are free, school children £2.
 We may need to limit the numbers of concessionary places depending on bus seat availability.
 We also run various fund raising schemes to help pay for the facilities.
 Due to the facilities in the Church Hall participants are asked to help clean the kitchen and hall after use.
 If yiou bring your own cup then it also helps with cleaning up afterwards.

 Cancellation If there are insufficient numbers pre-registering or for other matters outwith the organisers control, the right is reserved to cancel, re-schedule or relocate the walk.
 As much notice as possible will be given, but this may not always be possible.
 In the event of any changes fees paid for any pre-booked walks are refundable or transferable to a different date and event.